UMWEDU/umw-admissions-sync/_pages/counselor-workshop.md

 ---
 <strong><span style="color: #ff0000">VCCS Counselor and Advisor Workshop: Friday, June 3, 2016</span></strong>

-Join members of the transfer admissions and advising team, along with the deans and faculty from the College of Arts and Sciences, the College of Business, and the College of Education as we share practical information to help you guide your VCCS students to transfer opportunities at UMW.
+Join members of the transfer admissions and advising team, along with the deans and faculty from the College of Arts and Sciences, College of Business, and the College of Education as we share practical information to help you guide your VCCS students to transfer opportunities at UMW.
 The workshop begins at 8 a.m. in the Digital Auditorium in the Hurley Convergence Center on the Fredericksburg campus.

 Workshop Activities:
 <ul>
- 	<li>Transfer Admission Process</li>
+ 	<li>Admissions and advising</li>
- 	<li>Academic Advising for the UMW Bound Student</li>
+ 	<li>College specific presentations</li>
- 	<li>Q&amp;A with Academic Deans, Faculty, and Administrators</li>
+ 	<li>Student life</li>
- 	<li>Student Life at UMW (Transfer Student Panel)</li>
+ 	<li>Transfer student panel</li>
  	<li>Lunch in the University Center</li>
  	<li>Tour a residence hall and academic buildings</li>
 </ul>